trevino200/Mastering-Kubernetes/Provisioning-POD-Network.md

 # Provisioning Pod Network

-We chose to use CNI - [weave](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) as our networking option.
+Kubernetes use a CNI or Container Network Interface to deploy a network overlay between all the nodes.
+There are many CNI flavors like flannel, Calico and Weave.
+For this lab, we will use the weave CNI - [weave](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) as our networking option.

 ### Install CNI plugins

-Download the CNI Plugins required for weave on each of the worker nodes - `worker-1` and `worker-2`
+Download the CNI Plugins required for weave on each of the worker nodes - `minion-1` and `minion-2`

 `wget https://github.com/containernetworking/plugins/releases/download/v0.7.5/cni-plugins-amd64-v0.7.5.tgz`